 Impermanence life's only promise

-Read on if you dare to raw surrender in impermanence!
+Read on if you dare to enter the real raw beauty of impermance!

 The Dakini Speaks

 Let’s stop pretending we don’t know the deal here.

 Or if we truly haven’t noticed, let’s wake up and notice.

 Look: Everything that can be lost, will be lost.